Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychColorimetric.md

   [ConeIncToDKL](ConeIncToDKL)        - Convert from cone increments to DKL.
   [ContrastToExcitation](ContrastToExcitation) - Convert contrast to excitation coordinate.
   [ContrastToIncrement](ContrastToIncrement) - Convert contrast to incremental coordinates.
+  [ConvertRGBSourceToRGBTargetColorSpace](ConvertRGBSourceToRGBTargetColorSpace) - Convert an image from a RGB source colorspace to a RGB target colorspace.
   [DKLToConeInc](DKLToConeInc)        - Convert from DKL to cone increments.
   [DrawChromaticity](DrawChromaticity) -    Plot chromaticity diagram w spectrum locus (provided by Danny Garside).
   [EffectiveTrolandsFromLum](EffectiveTrolandsFromLum) - Compute effective trolands from luminance.